carlosgimenes/Training-Duolingo/Frases.md

 They are not ready to go. = Eles não estão prontos para ir.
 They aren't going to have any parties here. = Eles não vão fazer nenhuma festa aqui.
 They both come from rich families. = Ambos vêm de famílias ricas.
-They both have very big families.
+They both have very big families. = Ambos têm famílias muito grandes.
 They enjoy cooking with him. = Eles gostam de cozinhar com ele.
 They have many conversations about sports. = Eles têm muitas conversas sobre esportes.
+They lived there for two months. = Elas viveram lá por dois meses.
 They need to go to school. = Eles precisam ir para a escola.
 They often go out for lunch. = Eles frequentemente saem para almoçar.